Sparse Concept Anchoring for Interpretable and Controllable Neural Representations: Interventions

 This removes the component aligned with $\hat{\vv}$ while preserving orthogonal information.

-Geometrically, suppression pushes activations off the hypersphere surface into its interior, placing them off-manifold relative to the training distribution.
-This contrasts with weight ablation (\cref{sec:permanent_concept_removal}), which maintains on-manifold geometry by renormalizing after dimension removal.
-Since off-manifold activations force the decoder to rely primarily on its biases, and assuming these biases produce \concept{middle gray} $(0.5, 0.5, 0.5)$, we expect reconstruction error for \concept{red} around:
+Geometrically, suppression pushes activations off the hypersphere, placing them off-manifold.
+This contrasts with weight ablation (\cref{sec:isolated_architecture}), which maintains on-manifold geometry through renormalization.
+Since off-manifold activations force the decoder to rely on its biases, and assuming these produce \concept{middle gray} $(0.5, 0.5, 0.5)$, we expect reconstruction error for \concept{red} around $\frac{1}{4}$: